amanbolat/gofmcon/README.md

 ## FileMaker Server connector for golang
 This library provide access to FileMaker Server using XML Web publishing

-This library is a port of https://github.com/PerfectlySoft/Perfect-FileMaker, but in golang.
+This library is a port of https://github.com/PerfectlySoft/Perfect-FileMaker on golang.

 ## In Production
 We use this lib in our company in production for some public APIs and feature migration to other DBs like Postgres.